13shayan82/Discord-Server-Leaver/README.md

 Put your Tokens in tokens.txt file.
 ```

-#### 1・Installation (Automated installation)
+#### 1・Installation (Automated installation) :sunglasses:
 ```
 Launch the setup.bat file.
 A new file will be created (start.bat) .
-Just launch it :sunglasses:.
+Just launch it .
 ```

 #### 2・Installation (Manually)